Bal-tec™ Home Ball Material Selection

 The last common bearing material is high-speed extremely high temperature alloy steel.
 This is only found in hot bearing applications.
 High speed steel balls are usually produced from type M50 or M10 steel.
 Many of the "T" type high speed steels are almost impossible to purchase today, High speed steel's main property is its very high temperature resistance.
 High speed steel will remain hard even at red temperatures.
-High speed steels are generally harder than the standard, chrome steel.
+High speed steels are generally harder than the standard chrome steel.
 It is typically 65 HRC.
 This material is highly magnetic.
-We can usually grind this material with cubic boron nitride.
+We can usually grind this material with expensive cubic boron nitride abrasive.
 It can be drilled, threaded and otherwise machined using the EDM process (Electro Discharge Machine).

 Precision balls can be produced from this material, but there is really no good reason to use it.
 The properties of this material have no advantage over the standard 52100 chrome alloy steel, which is less expensive and more readily available.